 The name given to those attending are Burners.
 Burners camp out in the middle of desert and can only barter for goods and services.
 Money is not accepted during the festival.
+However you can buy ice and coffee.
 The hot, dry and windy desert location brings about survival issues.

 - Water- Free water is not provided, therefore you need to bring at least 14 litres per person.

 - Food- Easiest option is to bring non perishable food like tinned food, dried fruit and muesli bars.

 - Shelter- Your main option is to tent it or use an RV (camper van).

 - Transport- A good way to get around the desert is by bicycle.
 The art installations are spread across the desert, so it is easier to ride around then by walking.

 - Lights- Being in a desert means there are no street lights.
 You need to bring LED lights to ensure people can see you at night.
 This prevents accidents with cyclists and losing your friends.

 Tickets are required for attending Burning Man: https://tickets.burningman.org/.